Special-Needs Camps & Fairs Massachusetts 2023

 5 Ways To Find The Right Camp For A Child With Special Needs

 SPED Child & Teen was recently interviewed by BayStateParent about how to choose a special-needs camp.
-With their permission, we are publishing excerpts here, along with a link to their page.
+With their permission, we are publishing excerpts here.

 Choosing the right summer camp for a child isn’t easy, and it can be even more challenging for those whose children have special needs.
 Yet experts say parents can find the right camp by doing a little homework, asking a lot of questions, and communicating honestly with camp staff.

-“Camp is a difficult one because if you get it wrong, you’re going to hear it all summer,” laughs Sharon Riddle, publisher of spedchildmass.com and a mother of two sons with special needs.
+“Camp is a difficult one, because if you get it wrong, you’re going to hear about it all summer,” laughs Sharon Riddle, publisher of spedchildmass.com and a mother of two sons with special needs.

 Find camps that align with your child’s interests